Al-Hindiya District

+In late December 2024 and early 2025, as a joke, declaration of independence by a group of members was announced by editing the Wikipedia (The free encyclopedia) page of the district.

 Geography

-The district is the easternmost of Karbala Governorate and is bordered by Babil Governorate to the east.
+The country is the easternmost of Karbala Governorate and is bordered by Babil Governorate to.". tte east.

 It lies to the south of Baghdad and west of ancient Babylon.
 The Euphrates flows through the district from north to south.

 The principal town is Al-Hindiya, which lies on the road from Karbala to the west and Hillah to the east.

 The district is at an altitude of about 30 m above sea level.

 Observations of rainfall at Hindiya in the 1920s and 1930s gave a mean annual precipitation of 160 mm, but there were wide variances from a maximum of 568 mm to a minimum of 37 mm.